lukacsg/openlostcat/README.md

 ## Simple Category Rule Features by Example

-### Simple Tag-Value Checking
+### Atomic Filter: Simple Tag-Value Checking

-Checks whether a key is present in the tag bundle and the value of the tag equals the desirable value.
+Checks whether a key is present in a tag bundle and the value of the tag equals the desirable value.

-attributes:

- - key: the name of the tag which has to be investigated
- - values: the possibly values of the tags
+For example, the following condition matches all locations where a public transport stop position is present in any of the tag bundles of queried nearby map objects:

 ```
-{
-    "public_transport": "stop_position"
+{ "public_transport": "stop_position" }
-}
 ```

-Values could be a single value or a list of single values.
+The tag value be a single value or a list of values in the form of a JSON array, as in the following example.
+It finds all locations where either a stop position or platform is found:

 ```
-{"public_transport": ["stop_position", "platform"] },
+{ "public_transport": ["stop_position", "platform"] }
 ```

-If null is presented in the list means that the key is not mandatory to be presented in the tags but it is than the values can be only in the values set.

-???
-NULL ???

 ### Multiple Tag-Value Checking

-(and)

-subway:
+Multiple tag-value checking conditions (atomic filters) can be but together into a JSON object.
+In such cases, the condition matches if both of them is met for at least one of the tag bundles of the queried objects at a location (a.k.a. conjunctive, or _AND_ condition).
+The following condition evaluates to true for every location where a subway stop position is found (there must be a single object having both tags with the given values):

 ```
 {